Mount Rushmore in popular culture

 Mount Rushmore features sculptures of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

 Because of its fame as a monument, Mount Rushmore in South Dakota has appeared frequently in works of fiction.
 It has been discussed or depicted in dozens of popular works, such as the location of the climactic chase scene in Alfred Hitchcock's 1959 film North by Northwest, and in the 2007 film National Treasure: Book of Secrets.
 Repeated themes using the mountain have been depictions of its destruction to imply a larger catastrophe, alterations or additions being made to the famous faces on the mountain, or use of the monument as a cover to hide a secret such as a treasure trove or military base.

 Reasons for popularity

-The popularity of Mount Rushmore is tied to the monumental sculpture's attraction as a tourist destination.
+The popularity of Mount Rushmore is tied to Gutzon Borglum's monumental sculpture attraction as a tourist destination.
 It features as a setting in a number of films, comic books, and television series and has according to Jessica Gunderson "become part of Hollywood legend".
 In 2016, commemorating the 75th anniversary of the monument, Time Magazine published a 90-second video listing "Mount Rushmore's Most Memorable Moments at the Movies", including North by Northwest, Head of State, Team America: World Police, Nebraska, Mars Attacks!, Superman II, Richie Rich, and National Treasure: Book of Secrets.